-Basic information for the concerned parent: Ear Infections and Early Learning has information that sheds light on the effects of hearing loss that comes and goes on children’s development.
+Download a handout with basic information: Ear Infections and Early Learning has information that sheds light on the effects of hearing loss that comes and goes on children’s development.

 Ear infections typically cause conductive hearing loss.
 Refer here for more information about what conductive hearing loss is and what causes it.

 What to watch for as your child learns to talk: Ear Infections and Language Development

 Reasons to be watchful: 13 Facts on the Impact of Hearing Loss on Education (1996)– This brief, but still relevant, 1996 handout raises awareness of the potential educational effects of hearing loss in children – particularly mild degrees of hearing loss or fluctuating hearing due to ear infections.